 I'm a Computer Science Ph.D. candidate at Stanford University, working with Jeff Heer and the Interactive Data Lab.
 My research seeks to reduce the burden of design for less technical & non-expert audiences, with a focus on visualization and web design.

 I also serve as an advisor to Apropose, Inc., a Bay Area startup I co-founded to build data-driven web design tools.

-I graduated from UC San Diego where I worked with Jim Hollan to explore interactions with wall-sized displays.
-During my time at at UCSD's Revelle College, I helped establish an internship program and served as a Senator, a Resident Advisor, and an Orientation Leader.
+I graduated from UC San Diego, where I worked with Jim Hollan to explore interactions with wall-sized displays.
+During my time at UCSD's Revelle College, I helped establish an internship program and served as a Senator, a Resident Advisor, and an Orientation Leader.